-How do you know how much to ask for a technology?
+Day 5 Fri.
+Aug 23 9-NOON: INSTRUCTIONS Location :Interaction Salon, TechnoAlliance Complex How do you know how much to ask for a technology?
 This talk will discuss standard methodologies and will provide participants with practical tools for valuing technologies.

-Developing a Technology With a Large Company

-Small companies can be highly innovative, entrepreneurial and nimble, but a global roll out often requires financial, manufacturing and marketing resources of a large multinational company.
+Developing a Technology With a Large Company Small companies can be highly innovative, entrepreneurial and nimble, but a global roll out often requires financial, manufacturing and marketing resources of a large multinational company.
 This talk will look at how these partnerships are started, completed and managed.

-1-2PM: CASE STUDY

-A123 Systems, Inc.

-A123 Systems is an MIT spin-out that applies nanotechnology to batteries.
-The company was incubated in the BU Photonics Center and graduated in 2005.
-The company went public in September 2009.
-The case study examines the strategic decisions a young company has to face - to continue swinging for the fences pursuing the grand vision round which it was founded, or to go for an opportunistic single or double and at least be sure of getting on base.

-5:00-6:00pm Team Meetings with Professor Stevens (OPTIONAL)

-9AM-11:40AM: GROUP PRESENTATIONS

-Sat.
-Aug 26

-First Look Technology Assessment Presentations

-- 20 minute PowerPoint presentation per team.
-Rehearse it and time it no overages allowed!

-- 10 minutes Q&A

-- 2 minutes grading

-- 3 minutes change

-Written report and PowerPoint in Drop Box before 9AM

-Time table

-09:00 - 09:05 Guidance

-10:15 - 10:30 Break

-The First Look Technology Assessments will be evaluated by venture capitalists and Professor Stevens.

-11:40AM-12:10PM: PROGRAM EVALUATION Location :Interaction Salon, TechnoAlliance Complex
+NOON-1PM: LUNCH BREAK Location : Alliance Hall, TechnoAlliance Complex 1-6PM: TEAM PROJECT Location :Interaction Salon, TechnoAlliance Complex

-12:10-1:40PM: CLOSING CEREMONY

-Closing Ceremony over Light Meal and Drinks

-Fee: 1,000 Japanese Yen
+Day 6 Sat.
+Aug 24 9AM-11:40AM: GROUP PRESENTATIONS Location :Interaction Salon, TechnoAlliance Complex First Look Technology Assessment Presentations 20 minute PowerPoint presentation per team.
+Rehearse it and time it - no overages allowed!
+7 minutes Q&A 3 minutes grading Written report and PowerPoint in Drop Box before 9AM Time table 09:00 - 09:10 Guidance 09:10 - 09:40 Team 1 09:45 - 10:15 Team 2 10:15 - 10:30 Break 10:30 - 11:00 Team 3 11:05 - 11:35 Team 4 11:40 - 12:10 Team 5 The First Look Technology Assessments will be evaluated by judges including venture capitalists and Professor Stevens.
+(Schedule may be changed depending on the number of team formed.)
+12:10PM-12:30PM: PROGRAM EVALUATION Location :Interaction Salon, TechnoAlliance Complex 12:30-2:00PM: CLOSING CEREMONY Location :Interaction Salon, TechnoAlliance Complex Closing Ceremony over Light Meal and Drinks Fee: 2,000 Japanese Yen